echo3Dco/AFrame-AR.js-echo3D-demo-Model-Viewer/README.md

-# AFrame-AR.js-echoAR-demo-Model-Viewer
+# AFrame-AR.js-echo3D-demo-Model-Viewer
-An in-browser AR viewer of models from an echoAR console key, using AR.js and A-Frame.
+An in-browser AR viewer of models from an echo3D console key, using AR.js and A-Frame.

 ## Register

 Don't have an API key?
-Make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).
+Make sure to register for FREE at [echo3D](https://console.echo3D.co/#/auth/register).

 ## Viewer Instructions
 * The viewer needs a marker, which is by default the [Hiro marker](https://3.bp.blogspot.com/-_rXmUhrNCt8/W0YImGVS1UI/AAAAAAAAECk/5uR-aSWdyx08jxRpRili6_B8D7NiCNHiQCLcBGAs/s320/hiro.png)